-In the clubs building / matching process it is necessary to estimate a value of the swingweight before the club is assembled.
-It allows proper planning and to select the right components for the designed club.
+In the clubs building / matching process it is necessary to estimate a value of the swingweight before a club is assembled.
+Such calculation allows proper planning and to select the right components for the designed club.

 The picture below shows how to measure BBGM.

-Please remember that the result the calculation is only an approximation because of many factors that determine the exact value of the swingweight.
-It depends of influences of weight distribution of weight in the shaft, the center of gravity in the head, the lie angle of the head, additional layers of the grip tape, weight of epoxy used for assembling the head etc. So it is highly recommended to measure the swingweight of the assembled club and apply a necessary adjustment if it is needed.
+Please remember that the result the calculation is only an approximation.
+Many factors determine the exact value of the swingweight.
+It depends of influences of weight distribution of weight in the shaft, the center of gravity in the head, the lie angle of the head, additional layers of the grip tape, weight of epoxy used for assembling the head etc. It is highly recommended to measure the swingweight of the assembled club.
+Then apply a necessary adjustment if it is needed.
 Very useful is measurement of the temporarily (provisionally) assembled club.

 update: October 2021